16th January, 2025

 In the example above, the same plumbing risk assessment template could be adapted for use on two different plumbing projects.

 Creating health and safety documents, especially risk assessments which are required for most activities, takes time.
 There's nothing wrong with using generic risk assessments to help you create site-specific documents for your projects.
-In fact, often these will help you create a better final document.
+Often these will help you create a better final document.

 Your templates will remind you of the main hazards and the standard controls you need to control them.
 They will also help you to keep consistency and develop good practice, and they can be changed as needed for each project.